Ottoman–Habsburg wars: Little War

 There were wasted opportunities on both sides in the Little War; Austrian attempts to increase their influence in Hungary were just as unsuccessful as the Ottoman drives to Vienna.
 Nonetheless, there were no illusions as to the status quo: the Ottoman Empire was still a very powerful and dangerous threat.
 Even so, the Austrians would go on the offensive again, their generals building a bloody reputation for so much loss of life.
 Costly battles like those fought at Buda and Osijek were avoided but not absent in the upcoming conflicts.
 In any case Habsburg interests were split between fighting for devastated European land under Islamic control, trying to stop the gradual decentralization of Imperial authority in Germany, and for Spain's ambitions in North Africa, the Low Countries and against the French.
-Nevertheless, the Ottomans, whilst hanging on to their supreme power, could not expand as they had in the days of Mehmet and Bayezid.
+Nevertheless, the Ottomans, while hanging on to their supreme power, could not expand as they had in the days of Mehmet and Bayezid.
 To the east lay further wars against their Shi'ite opponents, the Safavids.
 Both the French (since 1536) and the Dutch (since 1612) occasionally worked together against the Habsburgs with the Ottomans.

 Suleiman the Magnificent led one final campaign in 1566, ending at the siege of Szigetvár.
-The Siege was meant to be only a temporary stop before taking on Vienna.
+The siege was meant to be only a temporary stop before taking on Vienna.
 However, the fortress withstood against the Sultan's armies.
 Eventually the Sultan, already an old man at 72 years (ironically campaigning to restore his health), died.
 The Royal Physician was strangled to prevent news from reaching the troops and the unaware Ottomans took the fort, ending the campaign shortly afterward without making a move against Vienna.

+Peace was finally concluded in Adrianople in 1568 and renewed in 1576, 1584, and 1591.
+War would not again break out between the Habsburgs and Ottomans until 1593, in the Long Turkish War.
+However, throughout this period of peace small-scale warfare continued, a conflict known as the "Little War" (Kleinkrieg).
+In 1571 the Turks destroyed the Hodejov castle and in 1575 they conquered the Modrý Kameň castle.
+In 1588 there was a battle near the town of Szikszó, where the Hungarian army defeated the Turks.